 If your really want to know how you could have nabbed comp birthday tickets, the following info spells it out.
 But remember, this was only good during 2009 and is no longer valid.

-What is Disney's Free Admission on Your Birthday?Simply stated, Disney is offering a one-day, one-park ticket to any of its six U.S. theme parks within the Disneyland and Walt Disney World resorts to any visitor on his or her birthday.
-Not so simply stated, there are a number of caveats, options, and other things to consider before you start booking your birthday celebration vacation.
+Simply stated, Disney was offering a one-day, one-park ticket to any of its six U.S. theme parks within the Disneyland and Walt Disney World resorts to any visitor on his or her birthday.
+Not so simply stated, there were a number of caveats, options, and other things to consider before you could start booking your birthday celebration vacation.

-How Can I Get a Free Ticket to a Disneyland or Walt Disney World Park on My Birthday?During 2009, arrive at a park on your birthday, show proper ID (according to Disney, a driver's license, government-issued photo ID, or a government-issued passport will do the trick.
-Guests under 18 without ID would need to show an original or certified copy of their birth certificates), fill out a form, and bibbidi bobbidi-boo, your freebie ticket will magically appear.
+During 2009, you could have arrived at a park on your birthday, shown proper ID (according to Disney, a driver's license, government-issued photo ID, or a government-issued passport will do the trick.
+Guests under 18 without ID would need to show an original or certified copy of their birth certificates), filled out a form, and bibbidi bobbidi-boo, your freebie ticket would have magically appeared.